-Task / item / program: Pandemic (infectious disease) Person conducting assessment: Stuart West Business Unit: General Business In consultation with: Tim Gledhill, Ian Kerwin, Jess De Araugo, Julia Wood and Shannon Mounsey.
-Date of assessment: 01/11/2020 Review date: 01/02/2021
+Task / item / program: Infectious Disease Person conducting assessment: Stuart West Business Unit: General Business In consultation with: Katherine Thom, Ian Kerwin, Jess De Araugo, Julia Wood, Shannon Gray and Shannon Mounsey.
+Date of assessment: 12/04/2021 Review date: 01/09/2021

 Context: A pandemic is an outbreak or unusually high occurrence of a disease or illness on a global scale.
 The risk assessment and control plan has been developed in response to the COVID-19 (Novel Coronavirus) pandemic and assess the risks to Peninsula Leisure associated with an infectious disease pandemic.
+However, the risk assessment also outlines risks and control measures for infectious disease regardless of the status (pandemic or local outbreak) of the outbreak.
 The risk assessment covers all businesses owned or operated by Peninsula Leisure.
-Context.
-The risk ratings outlined in the risk assessment assumes that a Pandemic has been declared by government or regulatory authorities.
+The risk ratings outlined in the risk assessment assumes that a Pandemic has been declared by government or regulatory authorities, should the outbreak be classified as something else the risk ratings will be reviewed.
 The risk assessment is not intended to provide public health information, neither is it intended to cover all risks or all possible control measures that might be applicable.

 DESCRIPTION OF RISK POTENTIAL HAZARDS, ISSUES & CONSEQUENCES (What could happen?)
-INHERENT RISK RATING (No controls implemented) (use PL risk matrix) CONTROL MEASURES (PL = Peninsula Leisure, PPE = Personal Protective Equipment, FCC = Frankston City Council, MSA = Managed Service Agreement, DM = Duty Manager) CONTROL OWNER (CEO = Chief Executive Officer, CMT = Crisis Management Team, Specs = Specialists, T&C Manager, RHS = Risk, Health & Safety, Ops = Operations, FM = Finance Manager and MCD = Marketing, Communication and Digital, AFC = Asset & Facility Coordinator and CRM = Customer Relations Manager).
-Oue DATE (Only if control is not yet implemented) CONTROL LEVEL (Highest available) RESIDUAL RISK RATING (after controls implemented) (use PL risk matrix)) Inadequate human resources. (lack of casual, permanent and contract employees available due to illness, fear of infection or loss of talent) Partial disruption of services for greater than one week.
+INHERENT RISK RATING (No controls implemented) (use PL risk matrix) CONTROL MEASURES (PL = Peninsula Leisure, PPE = Personal Protective Equipment, FCC = Frankston City Council, MSA = Managed Service Agreement, DM = Duty Manager) CONTROL OWNER (CEO = Chief Executive Officer, CMT = Crisis Management Team, Specs = Specialists, TCM = Talent & Culture Manager, RHSM = Risk, Health & Safety Manager, ASCS = Aquatic Supervision & Compliance Specialist, FM = Finance Manager and MCDS = Marketing, Communication and Digital Specialist, AFS = Asset & Facility Specialist and CRM = Customer Relations Manager).
+DUE DATE (Only if control is not yet in place) CONTROL LEVEL (Highest available) RESIDUAL RISK RATING (after controls implemented) (use PL risk matrix)) Inadequate human resources. (lack of casual, permanent and contract employees available due to illness, fear of infection or loss of talent).
+Partial disruption of services for greater than one week.
 Full disruption to services greater than one day because of a lack of employee resources.
-(Business Continuity consequence category) C5 High Risk Clear, concise, open and transparent communication from PL that includes up to date information about the pandemic.
+(Business Continuity consequence C5 High Risk Clear, concise, open and transparent communication from PL that includes up to date information about the pandemic or outbreak.
 Service provision based on information from expert medical advice through government (federal and state) departments and agencies.
-Appropriate social distancing measures implemented (e.g. maintaining a distance of 1.5 metres between people).
-Good hygiene practices implemented and supported within centres including additional hand sanitising stations available, more frequent wipe down of equipment, increased cleaning of high contact CEO & MCD Specialist CEO & CMT Specs □ Elim □ Sub ✓ Isol □ Eng ✓ Admin □ PPE D5 Medium Risk
+CEO & MCDS CEO & CMT □ Elim □ Sub ✓ Isol □ Eng ✓ Admin □ PPE D5 Medium Risk Please note a separate employee retention risk assessment has been completed. category) Appropriate social distancing measures implemented (e.g., maintaining 1.5 metres between people).
+Good hygiene practices implemented and supported within centres including additional hand sanitising stations available, more frequent wipe down of equipment, increased cleaning of high contact surfaces and Specs & AFS